Barcelona have a Messi problem... and they simply can't do without him | Goal.com

 In the first half Barcelona’s only threat was emergency signing Martin Braithwaite, and without being rude to the Danish hitman, that speaks volumes about the state of this side.
 Braithwaite twice was denied by Real Sociedad goalkeeper Alex Remiro, played through on goal both times by Messi.
 Then the striker had a goal ruled out for offside.

 His willing running was a boon for the Barcelona No.10, who could play through balls all day.
-Especially at the moment, when it physically he seems incapable of his trademark dribbling exploits.
+And it's especially important at the moment, with Messi seeming physically incapable of his trademark dribbling exploits.

-Of course over the past few years he has slowed a little, as is only natural when approaching his 33rd birthday, but has adapted his game to maintain his influence.
-Reports say that since January Messi has been carrying a minor thigh problem, which while not enough to keep him off the pitch, is not letting him dominate on it to his usual extent.
+Of course over the past few years he has slowed a little, as is only natural when approaching his 33rd birthday, but he has adapted his game to maintain his influence.
+Reports say that since January Messi has been carrying a minor thigh problem, which, while not enough to keep him off the pitch, is not letting him dominate to his usual extent.

 Barcelona should let Messi rest, but they cannot.